OpenEvalProject/evals/manuscripts/elife-43966/v2/manuscript.md

 ![Figure 8.](https://cdn.elifesciences.org/articles/43966/elife-43966-fig8-v2.jpg)

 **Figure 8.:** (A) The cumulative distribution of cells along pseudotime from each mouse strain.
-The data clearly indicate that Hormad1 cells arrest prior to -/-Mlh3 cells in the pachytene stage of spermatogenesis, while -/-Cul4a and -/-CNP mice show quantitative deviation from WT in the abundance of postmeiotic cells.
+The data clearly indicate that Hormad1-/- cells arrest prior to Mlh3-/- cells in the pachytene stage of spermatogenesis, while Cul4a-/- and CNP mice show quantitative deviation from WT in the abundance of postmeiotic cells.
 (B) As a way to summarize the SDA analysis of each strain, we plot the proportion of cells with strong component loadings from each strain separately.
 If cells are randomly distributed across components then we would expect the fraction of cells from each mutant to be the proportion of total cells sequenced from that mutant (dashed horizontal lines).
 Instead there are clear enrichments of component loadings in particular mutants, providing a fingerprint of pathology for those strains.
 SDA components are sorted by developmental stage, as indicated by horizontal lines across the top of the panel.
 SPG = spermatogonial components; L/Z = leptotene/zygotene components; P = pachytene components; D = diplotene components; SPTD = components in spermiogenesis; SOMA = somatic cell components.

 HORMAD1 is a meiosis-specific protein that regulates chromosome recombination, synapsis, and segregation.
 HORMAD1 normally marks un-synapsed chromosomes (including sex chromosomes).
 While HORMAD1 is removed by TRIP13 on synapsis, it persists on asynapsed chromosomes, which then undergo MSUC, leading to MSCI for the sex chromosomes (Shin et al., 2010; Wojtasz et al., 2009).
 In Hormad1-/- spermatocytes, double-strand break formation and early recombination are disrupted as marked by the reduction of yH2AX, DMC1, and RAD51 foci (Shin et al., 2010).
 Hard clustering analysis (Figure 1F & G) showed a deficit of post-pachytene Hormad1-/- germ cells, consistent with the expectation that Hormad1-/- mutant cells experience apoptosis during meiosis I due to pachytene checkpoint failure (Daniel et al., 2011).
 Along with this arrest phenotype, the Hormad1-/- leptotene/zygotene cells form a distinct cluster outside of the leptotene/zygotene cells of all other strains (Cluster 30, Figure 1—figure supplements 2 and 3).
 A list of significant differentially expressed genes between the cluster 30 and neighboring cluster 32 included a number of sex chromosome genes (Supplementary file 2).
 Consistent with these observations, we found one SDA component (38) with much higher gene loadings on the sex chromosomes than autosomes (Figure 9A, Figure 4—figure supplement 3C, Supplementary file 3), and with cell loadings that are specific to Hormad1-/-.
 We find that not only does Hormad1-/- fail to silence previously expressed sex-linked genes, but many previously unexpressed sex-linked genes such as Rhox2h obtain high expression (Figure 9B).
 Interestingly, there are also multiple autosomal genes with high loadings.
 This may be due to ectopic expression of sex-linked transcription factors; for example, Zfy1 and Zfy2 were previously shown to cause pachytene arrest when misexpressed (Royo et al., 2010).
 We find a very strong association between genes in this component and genes overexpressed in mice which have mutations in either Hormad1 or Trip13 (p = 2.2×10−39, OR = 184 and p = 1.3×10−157, OR = 115, respectively by FET) (Ortega, 2016; Figure 4—figure supplement 3A&B).

 ![Figure 9.](https://cdn.elifesciences.org/articles/43966/elife-43966-fig9-v2.jpg)

 **Figure 9.:** (A) SDA component 38 is comprised largely of genes on the X chromosome, with a gene loading direction that indicates failure of X inactivation.
-As illustrated by the cell scores (loadings) for this component, it is restricted to Hormad1 cells. (-/-B) Pseudotime analysis indicates that Hormad1 cells diverge developmentally from all other strains around leptotene/zygotene.
-In this illustration, the X-linked gene -/-Rhox2h is shown to have low or no expression in all cells prior to meiosis, and then rapidly increased expression specifically in Hormad1 cells until this lineage arrests. (-/-C) Component 25 is the component most strongly enriched for Cul4a cells. (-/-D) We identified six components with shared enrichment for both Mlh3 and -/-Hormad1 cells; these components contained genes with numerous significant GO associations related to Alzheimer’s disease (AD) pathology (main text, -/-Figure 8B).
+As illustrated by the cell scores (loadings) for this component, it is restricted to Hormad1-/- cells.
+(B) Pseudotime analysis indicates that Hormad1-/- cells diverge developmentally from all other strains around leptotene/zygotene.
+In this illustration, the X-linked gene Rhox2h is shown to have low or no expression in all cells prior to meiosis, and then rapidly increased expression specifically in Hormad1-/- cells until this lineage arrests.
+(C) Component 25 is the component most strongly enriched for Cul4a-/- cells.
+(D) We identified six components with shared enrichment for both Mlh3-/- and Hormad1-/- cells; these components contained genes with numerous significant GO associations related to Alzheimer’s disease (AD) pathology (main text, Figure 8B).
 For each SDA component, we tested for association between known AD genes and genes with either positive (P) or negative (N) loadings on that component.
 AD genes are highly enriched for expression in component 11, corresponding to macrophages.
-(E) Further investigation of protein expression of AD genes revealed APOE+ (green) cells within the tubules of Mlh3 and -/-Hormad1 but not WT.
+(E) Further investigation of protein expression of AD genes revealed APOE+ (green) cells within the tubules of Mlh3-/- and Hormad1-/- but not WT.
 These cells showed nuclear morphology different from native germ cells or Sertoli cells, and stain positive for the macrophage marker F4/80.
 The inset table summarizes raw data on the frequency of APOE+ tubules obtained by microscopy.
 The frequency of APOE+ tubules is more common in each mutant strain when compared to WT by Fisher’s exact test.
-Scale bar = 50 µm.-/-
+Scale bar = 50 µm.

 CUL4A is a major component of the E3 ubiquitin ligase complex called CRL4 which is known to regulate cell cycle, DNA replication, DNA repair, and chromatin remodeling (Dubiel et al., 2018).
 Studies on Cul4a-/- mice noted that some spermatocytes arrest at the pachytene stage of meiosis I induced by the pachytene checkpoint, whereas remaining spermatocytes complete meiosis but the resulting spermatozoa present oligoasthenospermia and severe malformations (Yin et al., 2011).
 The molecular basis of observed abnormal phenotypes in spermatozoa remains unclear.
 We identified a single SDA component (25) that was highly specific to Cul4a-/- cells (Figure 9C and Supplementary file 3).
 This component corresponds to dozens of genes that are overexpressed in Cul4a-/- mutants when compared to all other strains, with GO enrichments related to spermatid development, motility and capacitation.
 These findings are consistent with the observed phenotype of Cul4a-/- mice and provide new leads to investigate mechanisms of pathology.

 MLH3 is an essential protein required for crossover formation in early meiosis and for binding of MLH1 to meiotic chromosomes.
 Studies on Mlh3-/- testes have shown depletion of spermatocytes and some spermatogonia due to apoptosis in diplonema induced by a reduction of chiasmata and a loss of recombination nodules (Lipkin et al., 2002).
 Interestingly, in contrast to Hormad1-/-, we found no obvious transcriptional phenotype in Mlh3-/- cells either by SDA analysis or by comparison of expression levels between hard-clustered wild-type and mutant cells (other than differential expression of Mlh3).
 Instead, Mlh3-/- spermatocytes might simply trigger apoptosis through existing checkpoint protein machinery assembled earlier in development.
 Using the simple pseudotime analysis described above, we can estimate that if a transcriptional response was triggered, it might last less than approximately half an hour, for it to be missed in our sample of cells (Figure 8A).
 Similarly, the cells from Cnp mutant mice did not form distinct clusters, nor did they show SDA component loadings distinct from wild-type cells.
 Although the presence of multinucleated giant cells, hypocellular seminiferous tubules and infertile phenotype in these mice point to a serious defect in spermatogenesis, it seems difficult to determine which stages are affected using single-cell expression data.
 One possible explanation of missing important biological signals may be that Cnp mice present a partial arrest phenotype which masks the developmental abnormalities.
 Another possible explanation is that droplet-based sequencing library preparation may undersample the cells with aberrant transcriptional signatures, for example due to failure of oil droplets to encapsulate the giant cells.

-## Invasion of macrophages into the seminiferous tubules is a convergent phenotype of meiotic arrest mutants
+### Invasion of macrophages into the seminiferous tubules is a convergent phenotype of meiotic arrest mutants

 Despite the differences in cell composition or component loadings among mutant strains, we identified six somatic components (3, 16, 49, 40, 26, and 32) showing a specific enrichment for Mlh3-/- and Hormad1-/- cell loadings when compared to all other strains (Figure 8B).
 Hypothesis-free GO enrichment analysis of these components (Materials and methods) revealed a recurrence of amyloid related GO terms with qvalue <0.01, with these terms being the highest enriched term in three components (26N, 49N, 16N, Supplementary file 6).
 Excessive production of amyloid-beta, a primary cause of Alzheimer’s disease, was not previously reported in these mutants, and the possible physiological role of such production is unclear.
 We tested multiple antibodies to human amyloid-beta that failed to work on our tissue.
 To further evaluate the expression of Alzheimer’s disease (AD)-related genes across all five mouse strains, we tested individual SDA components for enrichment of expression of AD risk genes identified in a recent GWAS, identifying component 11 (macrophages) as specifically and strongly enriched (p=1.3x10−11, OR=65.9 by FET, Figure 9D and Figure 4—figure supplement 3E).
 Immunofluorescence staining for the protein product of one well-studied AD gene, Apoe, in wild-type animals showed low levels of specific staining, confined to the interstitial space (Figure 9E).
 Both Mlh3-/- and Hormad1-/- displayed interstitial cell with more intense staining of APOE, as well as a greater abundance of APOE+ cells.
 More surprisingly, we also found a rare population of APOE+ cells within the tubules of Mlh3-/- and Hormad1-/-, that was never observed in wild-type.
 We screened 4959 tubule cross-sections to establish more precise estimates of APOE+ cell frequency in these three lines (Materials and methods).
 When compared to the frequency in wild-type tubules (0/2496 tubules), we see higher frequencies of intratubular APOE+ cells in Mlh3-/- (25/707 tubules, 3.5%, p<2.2×10−16) and Hormad1-/- (98/1756 tubules, 5.6%, p<2.2×10−16).
 These APOE+ cells displayed a nuclear staining and morphology that are distinct from normal germ cells and Sertoli cells, and appeared more similar to APOE+ cells outside of the tubules.
 These APOE+ intratubular cells stained for F4/80, a well-established macrophage antigen, perhaps surprisingly, given that it suggests that in these mutants, immune cells can transit the blood-testis barrier and enter an area typically regarded as immune-privileged.
 Intratubular macrophages have rarely been described previously, again nearly always in the context of testicular defects (Frungieri et al., 2002; Goluža et al., 2014; Holstein, 1978).
 Co-staining of F4/80 with an antibody for activated CASPASE-3, a marker of apoptosis, failed to identify any double positive cells, excluding the possibility that intratubular F4/80 protein expression was somehow an artifact of an apoptotic cell population.
 The mechanisms by which macrophages transit the blood-testis barrier, and the corresponding cues for migration, await further investigation.